Dacapi91/Hammarberg-Index/README.md

 # Hammarberg-Index

-This repository contains the implementation the Hammarberg Index following the instructions and making adaptations from the original article [1].
+This repository contains the implementation of the Hammarberg Index following the instructions and making adaptations from the original article [1].
 This index value is applied in speech signals and is related to the vocal effort reflected in the spectral information.
 It is a spectral slope measurements and can be used as a feature in emotionally expressive speech.
 The Hammarberg Index is defined as the intensity difference [in dB] between the maximum intensity in a lower frequency band [0–2000 Hz] versus a higher frequency band [2000–5000 Hz] [2]

 ![Hammarbeg-Index](https://user-images.githubusercontent.com/55755680/135444548-2c458fa8-5e0a-4900-b33e-dbd1daa1c6a8.png)

+**Implementation details**

+    The signal must be more than 5 seconds of duration.
+This is a temporal suggestion.
+Based on the data that the experiments conducted in [1] used speech signals of duration around 40 seconds.

+    The speech signal should not contain relevant noise components.
+It is assumed a clean speech signal or a preprocessing stage that attenuates the noise before the computation of the Hammarberg Index.
+Otherwise, high power noise frequency components will mask the relevant frequencies involved in the computation of the index.
+This might be a limitation in a high noise environment.

+    The speech signal must be sampled at least 12KHz.
+This is implied due to the fact that there is a need to compute properly a maximum of 5KHz component

+    The signal must be .wav format according to the code implemented.

 **References**